 Web Servers - Features

 There's a common set of features that you'll find on most web servers.
-Because web servers are built specifically to host websites, their features are typically focussed around setting up and maintaining a website's hosting environment.
+Because web servers are built specifically to host websites, their features are typically focused around setting up and maintaining a website's hosting environment.

 Most web servers have features that allow you to do the following:

 - Create one or more websites.
 (No I don't mean build a set of web pages.
 What I mean is, set up the website in the web server, so that the website can be viewed via HTTP)

 - Configure log file settings, including where the log files are saved, what data to include on the log files etc. (Log files can be used to analyse traffic etc)